 Many of these sites allow you to set a fixed price or let you auction it to the highest bidder.
 We recommend taking several pictures of the vacuum and its attachments from different angles to boost your odds of selling it.

 Some electronic stores may allow you to sell the vacuum parts such as nozzles, hoses, motors, brushes, or other attachments that can be reused.
 However, reselling the parts isn’t as common, especially if it’s an old vacuum with some wear and tear.

-4. Trading in a Vacuum
+4. Trade in a Vacuum Cleaner

 If you don’t want the hassle of selling your device online, you can opt to trade it in.
 For example, the manufacturer or local store that you purchased it from may allow you to swap in your old vacuum for cash or store credit.
 They’ll access the value of your device and give you a trade-in value.
 Then, you can purchase something from the store using the store credit given.

 Another popular route: community swapping events.
 Typically, these are organized to promote environmental causes and hosted by libraries, schools, or community centers.
 These events allow you to bring in your device and potentially swap it out for something of similar value.

 5. Dispose of a Vacuum Cleaner

 If you don’t have time to haul the vacuum to a recycling center, donation center, or to sell it yourself, there is a hassle-free solution.
 Companies like Nixxit Junk Removal take the vacuum off your hands and recycles it for you!
 Typically, junk removal companies offer in-home pickup services, which do all the heavy lifting and hauling for you.
 They’ll remove that unwanted vacuum cleaner along with other small appliances from your apartment, house, or condo.

 Here are the most commonly asked questions about disposing of a vacuum cleaner in California.